 The best you can do is only transfer the expecting guppy into the breeding box once she nears the end of the gestation period.
 Guppies are active species that love to swim quite a lot, and pregnant guppies are no different.

-A breeding box can severely limit a guppy’s mobility, causing her to stress.
+A breeding box can severely limit a guppy’s mobility, causing her stress.
 If that’s the case, you might want to buy an extra tank.

-Now that you do guppies die after giving birth and potential causes behind it let’s delve into additional information you may need on the subject.
+Now that you do guppies die after giving birth and the potential causes behind it let’s delve into additional information you may need on the subject.
 First of all, let’s begin with:

 How To Know If Guppy Is Pregnant?